Relationship Advice From a Lawyer — You’re Joking, Right? (Part 1)

 - Full and Frank Disclosure The obligation to let our clients know all the important facts.
 We’re not allowed to hold information back because our client won’t like it.

 - Duty of Care This is the action we take to make sure we are actually doing our job.
-We are not a storage unit where clients come to park their problems and have nothing change.
+We are not a storage unit where clients come to park their problems and have nothing be done.

-- Duty of Loyalty We are not allowed to have a conflict of interest with a client — no divided loyalty, not even the appearance of a conflict of interest.
+- Duty of Loyalty No conflict of interest with a client (not even the appearance) — no divided loyalty.

 Those are the three fiduciary duties that an attorney owes their client.
 They are also the triad, the three sides of a code of conduct, if you will, to relationship-building of any sort.